bailessm/instanceScheduler/README.md

 ~~~~

-You can pass the following variables if you would like to modify the defaults to deploy.ps1.
+You can pass the following optional variables if you would like to modify the defaults to deploy.ps1.

 ~~~~